 President & CEO

 Don is AEGEA’s President and CEO and brings more than 20 years of device development and leadership experience.
 In addition to a track record of building and directing highly effective teams, Don has held key roles taking products from inception, though device development, clinical trials, and then successfully into commercialization.
-Don has 7 years of experience directly helping transform women’s healthcare with key innovation and leadership roles at all stages for Conceptus (acquired by Bayer AG).
+Don has extensive experience directly helping transform women’s healthcare with key innovation and leadership roles at all stages for Conceptus (acquired by Bayer AG).
 More recent activity includes serving as VP of R&D leading both heart valve replacement prosthetics and minimally invasive implantation programs at Arbor Surgical Technologies (acquired by Medtronic).
-Don is a named inventor on 45 issued US patents.
+Don is a named inventor on 48 issued US patents.
 Don has a B.S. in Biomedical Engineering from University of California, San Diego.

 Executive Vice President, Research & Development

 Hiram is responsible for design and development.
-He has 32 years of broad operations and management experience in the medical device industry.
+He has over 30 years of broad operations and management experience in the medical device industry.
 Previously, Hiram was a consultant for start-up medical device companies responsible for development of a variety of disposable and implantable devices from concept through clinical evaluations, manufacturing scale-up and commercialization.
 He was Chief Operating Officer at Tautona Group, LLC, a private equity fund and incubator focused on wound healing, reconstructive and aesthetic surgery.
 Hiram was Executive Vice President at Spinal Kinetics, Inc. a venture-backed company developing and commercializing implants for the spine where he led product development, manufacturing, quality assurance, regulatory, and clinical affairs.
 He was Entrepreneur-in-Residence at US Venture Partners where he developed novel product concepts and conducted investment diligence.
 Hiram was Vice President, Research and Development and Operations, at MicroHeart, a startup that developed devices and pharmaceuticals to treat cardiovascular disease, acquired by Boston Scientific.
 He was Vice President Peripheral Vascular and Vice President, Research and Development at Target Therapeutics, a publicly traded company that developed intravascular devices to treat stroke and diseases in remote areas of the body, acquired by Boston Scientific and later acquired by Stryker.

 Hiram received a B.S. in Chemical Engineering from the University of California, San Diego and a Certificate in Biomedical Engineering from the University of California, Irvine.
 Hiram is named inventor in over 50 issued US patents.